2027 Commonwealth Youth Games: Sports

-Sailing, water polo, and para-swimming will make their Commonwealth Youth Games debuts for the first time alongside the other sports: Athletics and para-athletics, netball, squash, swimming, triathlon, and weightlifting.
+Sailing and 4×4 water polo will make their Commonwealth Youth Games will be part of the program for the first time alongside the other sports: Athletics, netball, squash, swimming, triathlon, and weightlifting.Two paralympic events will be held in athletics and swimming.

 Participating associations

-Of the 74 Commonwealth Games Association eligible to part, Gabon and Togo are expected to make their debuts.
+Of the 74 Commonwealth Games Association eligible to participate, Gabon and Togo are expected to make their debuts.